Seeds for a Future Program Participants

 In 2009, we launched a sustainable food security training program for restoring the health and well-being of rural Guatemalans, who endure one of the highest rates of chronic malnutrition in Central America and the world.

-The Program continues to flourish throughout Guatemala because families are empowered to take charge of their food, health, and incomes.
+The Program continues to flourish throughout Guatemala because families are empowered to take charge of their food security, nutrition, health, and incomes.

-By applying our training and starter resources, families actively build the skills and practices they need for healthier lives and long-term self-reliance.
+By applying our training and starter resources, families actively build the skills and practices for living better with long-term self-reliance and resilience.

 Generational Change and Resilience:

-The knowledge and skills the program's participants use to build better lives for themselves become established as familial and community practices.
+The knowledge and skills the program's participants use to build better lives for themselves become established as familial and community capacities.

-These practices are passed to future generations, contributing to healthier and more vibrant communities for generations to come.
+These skills and capacities are passed to future generations, contributing to healthier and more vibrant communities for generations to come.

 Because our Program's approach is low-cost, locally led, and modular, it can be replicated in rural communities across the globe, without a heavy infrastructure footprint.